 Clifden’s greatest attraction is its magnificent surrounding landscape.
 The Sky Road in Clifden is a circular scenic route of unequaled rugged beauty.

-Killary Harbor:
+Killary Harbor

-A glacial fjord forms a natural boundary between counties Galway and Mayo.
 This spectacular inlet is one of only three fjords on the island of Ireland, and because of its sheltered nature, its waters are always calm.
-Once again the surrounding scenery is simply magnificent.

 Lough Corrib

-Lough Corrib is Ireland’s second largest lake and divides county Galway into eastern and western portions.
-Islands dot the lake.
-The ancient Hen’s castle stands on Caislean-na-Circe, between Maam and Doon.
-It was home to Ireland’s famous sea-faring priate, Granuaile or Grace O’Malley.
+Lough Corrib is Ireland's second largest lake and divides county Galway into eastern and western portions.

-East Galway:
+East Galway

-Eastern Galway is dominated by flat, arable farmland, in sharp contrast to the rocky fields of the west.
+Eastern Galway is dominated by arable farmland, in sharp contrast to the rocky fields of the west.
 The most famous of these fields are those of Athenry:

-“Low lie, The Fields of Athenry
+"Low lie, the fields of Athenry

 Where once we watched the small free birds fly